SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 * What is the current/working directory just by looking the prompt?
 * Check the name of your working directory with `pwd` command?
-* On the console, type your 2 first linux commands to get data necessary for the next (we will explain the two commands latter):
+* On the console, type your 2 first linux commands to get data necessary for the next (we will explain the two commands later):

 {% highlight bash %}
-# get the file on the web
+# get the file from the web
 wget http://itrop.ird.fr/LINUX-TP/LINUX-TP.tar.gz

 # decompress the gzip file